Simon Fraser, 14th Lord Lovat: Boer War and Lovat Scouts

 In late 1899, Fraser raised the Lovat Scouts for service in the Second Boer War in South Africa, and from February 1900 served as the scouts' second-in-command with the rank of captain, in charge of the mounted infantry.
 For the Lovat Scouts, he chose the best marksmen he could find and the perfect commander in Andrew David Murray.
 The corps arrived in South Africa in early 1900, and was attached to the Black Watch, but was disbanded in July 1901 while two companies (the 113th and 114th) were formed for the Imperial Yeomanry.
 Lord Lovat continued as second-in-command of the two companies until Colonel Murray was killed in a night action with a Boer Commando on 19/20 September 1901, after which Fraser took command of the regiment himself (now aged 29), and remained in command until the end of the war.

 The war ended in June 1902, and Lord Lovat relinquished his commission with the Imperial Yeomanry and was granted the honorary rank of major in the army on 11 July 1902.
 He returned to the United Kingdom with the corps on the SS Tintagel Castle the following month, arriving to a public welcome in Inverness in late August.
 For his service in the war, he was mentioned in despatches (including the final despatch by Lord Kitchener dated 23 June 1902), was awarded the Distinguished Service Order (DSO) in 1900, and appointed a Companion of the Order of the Bath (CB) in October 1902.

 After the end of the Second Boer War, the remaining two companies returned to the United Kingdom and were disbanded.
 The unit was reformed the following year, consisting of two regiments, titled the 1st and 2nd Lovat Scouts.
-From these scouts a sharpshooter unit was formed and formally become the British Army's first sniper unit.
+From these scouts a sharpshooter unit was formed and formally became the British Army's first sniper unit.

 Lord Lovat was appointed a Commander of the Royal Victorian Order (CVO) in 1903 by King Edward VII.
-He later served as aide-de-camp to King George V.
+He later served as aide-de-camp to King George V. On 1 April 1908 he was placed in command of a mounted brigade of the newly created Territorial Force (TF) and was granted the temporary rank of colonel whilst so employed.